A linear time approach to three-dimensional reconstruction by discrete tomography: Introduction

 \section{Introduction}

 Tomography is the process of reconstructing an object from a set of its projected views.
-In 1917, Radon showed that a differentiable function can be represented by the set of its integral projections \cite{radon}.
-Then in 1937, Kaczmarz gave the convergence of an algorithm to approximate solutions for systems of linear equations.
-This allowed the Radon transform to be used for approximating a solution from a finite number of projections \cite{kaczmarz1993approximate}.
-This process requires many projections for accurate solutions.
+The usual continuous tomography requires many projections for accurate solutions.
 Imaging sensitive objects such as fine nanostructures or biological matter often limit the number of projections that can be taken, as to not perturb or destroy the object.
+This is the case as well for objects which change quickly in time.
 The methods of discrete tomography permit useful reconstructions or approximations to be obtained with relatively little projection information.
-Discrete tomography considers a function $f$ on a finite grid $A$ of $\mathbb{Z}^2$ representing the object.
+Discrete tomography considers a function $f$, representing the object, defined on a finite grid $A$ of $\mathbb{Z}^2$.
 Instead of continuous integral projections, discrete line sums are used.
-These sum the $f$-values at grid points along lines in a finite number of directions $d$.
-In this work, we assume that these line sums are free of noise or errors.
+These sum the $f$-values at grid points along lines in a small number of directions.
+In this work, we assume that these line sums are free of noise and errors.
+Algorithms based on this condition have found use in image processing and data security, cf.~\cite{csgkn, gue, per, vbrev}.